s21ry1/s21ry1/README.md

-<h3 align="left">Hello!
-I'm Suryakant Yadav 👋

-Passionate AWS DevOps Professional from India |
-My journey is fueled by a commitment to designing secure, scalable, and highly reliable cloud infrastructures.
-I bring a strong foundation in scripting, automation, and configuration, coupled with hands-on expertise across essential AWS services including EC2, S3, Lambda, IAM, and VPC.
-I am perpetually dedicated to honing my technical acumen, consistently seeking opportunities to innovate within DevOps practices and thrive in dynamic, collaborative ecosystems.</h3>
+<h3 align="left">Hi there, I'm Suryakant Yadav! 👋<br>Passionate AWS DevOps Professional from India <br>I'm an aspiring AWS DevOps professional with a strong passion for designing secure, scalable, and reliable cloud architectures.
+My expertise lies in scripting, automation, and configuration, with a solid understanding of key AWS services like EC2, S3, Lambda, IAM, and VPC.
+I am dedicated to continuous learning and leveraging technical knowledge to drive system efficiency and reliability.
+I'm actively seeking opportunities to contribute to innovative DevOps practices and grow in dynamic, collaborative environments.</h3>

 ###